lightning/bolts/02-peer-protocol.md

  transaction, as specified in [BOLT #3](03-transactions.md#closing-transaction).

 The receiving node:
-  - after `shutdown` has been received, AND no HTLCs remain in either commitment transaction:
-    - SHOULD send a `closing_signed` message.
   - if the `signature` is not valid for either variant of close transaction specified in [BOLT #3](03-transactions.md#closing-transaction):
     - MUST fail the connection.